No Hard Feelings (Dreezy album)

 No Hard Feelings is the debut studio album by American rapper Dreezy.
 It was released on July 15, 2016, by Interscope Records.
-The nineteen-track project solely features guest appearances from Gucci Mane, Wale, Jeremih, and T-Pain.
+The nineteen-track project features guest appearances from Gucci Mane, Wale, Jeremih, and T-Pain.

 Background

 On June 23, 2016, Dreezy revealed the cover art, track listing, and the release date for her upcoming major-label debut album.
 In an interview with XXL magazine, she stated: "I came in with a whole crew; it's just me now," Dreezy said.
 "I found out a lot of people are fake, a lot of people was around for the wrong reasons.
 I found out some people are thieves.
 I lost my boyfriend; I'm not with him no more.
 I just really had to be independent.
 I always been independent, I just had to be about me.
 That’s what my daddy was basically teaching me anyway.
 You got to be selfish; you can’t worry about everybody else.
 I was worried about the producer, I was worried about my boyfriend, I was worried by my friends, my family.